top of page

 2. Worn or Broken Lock Mechanism

-Over time, the internal components of your sliding door lock can wear down or break completely—especially in Florida’s humid climate.
+Over time, the internal components of your sliding door lock can wear down or break completely — especially in Florida's humid, salty climate.

 Signs of a faulty lock: